 The land for Bransbury Park was bought by the Council in 1911 consisting of the remains of Bransbury Farm and the land reclaimed

 from an inlet of Langstone Harbour.

-During the second world war the area was used by local people as allotments to grow fruit and vegetables to supplement the wartime food ration, part of the "dig for victory" initiative.
+During the second world war the area was used by local residents as allotments to grow fruit and vegetables to supplement the wartime food ration, part of the "dig for victory" initiative.